 Yunnan history dates far back.
 By the Neolithic period - around 9500 BC - there already were human settlements near Kunming.
 Around 300 BC, the area around the present day Kunming was known as Dian.
 General Zhuang Qiao, from the Chu-people that were living northeast of Dian, entered the region and made himself 'King of Dian'.
 This was the start of Chinese influence in the Yunnan province, and the beginning of a long history of migration and cultural expansion.

 Development is centuries old: establishing counties and roadsIn 221 BC, Qin Shi Huang unified China and became the first emperor.
 This resulted in the establishment of commanderies and counties in Yunnan.

 An existing road from north of the province was extended south into the province, till the city Qujing in eastern Yunnan.
 The road was called the 'Five Foot Way'.
-A little more than 100 years later, under emperor Wu, this road was renamed 'Southwest Barbarian Way'.
+A little more than 100 years later, under Emperor Wu, this road was renamed 'Southwest Barbarian Way'.
 It was ordered to maintain and expand the road in order to expand the burgeoning trade with Myanmar (formerly called Burma) and India.

 In 109 BC under Wu's command, the Yizhou commandery and 24 subordinate counties were established.
 Another county was called 'Yunnan'.
 This is probably the first use of the name.

-In the period between 220-280 AD, the territory of present day Yunnan was included in the territory called Nanzhong.
+In the period between 220-280 AD, the territory of present-day Yunnan was included in the territory called Nanzhong.
 In this period, Yunnan gained more autonomous authority and more power for the local tribal structures.
 In 225 AD, the famed statesman Zhuge Liang led three columns into Yunnan to pacify the tribes.